rohskopf/modecode/README.md

   stiffness of your material with the same units declared by LAMMPS in the INPUT file.
 - `cutoff` is the interatomic interaction cutoff for force constants, in whatever units declared by LAMMPS.
 - `tolerance` tells the program to ignore force constants below this absolute value.
+Units are determined by LAMMPS.
 - `order` is the order of finite difference, e.g. 2, 3, 4.

 #### Outputs.